An essential step on our way to a well-curated wardrobe is to take a close and honest look at our lifestyle.

 And then, compile a list of all activities and occasions you’re involved in.
 Separate your list by daily, regular, frequent, and occasional commitments.

-- Daily Commitments – Typically, these include what you do for a living and other things you do daily.
+- Daily activities and commitments – Typically, these include what you do for a living and other things you do daily.

-- Regular Commitments – These include, for instance, business meetings, sports, or lounging at home.
+- Regular activities and commitments – These include, for instance, business meetings, sports, or lounging at home.

-- Frequent Commitments – Meeting clients, seeing friends, or spending time outdoors on weekends are examples.
+- Frequent activities and commitments – Meeting clients, seeing friends, or spending time outdoors on weekends are examples.

-- Occasional Commitments – These can include business events, family gatherings, parties, weddings, and more.
+- Occasional activities and commitments – These can include business events, family gatherings, parties, weddings, and more.
 But also vacations.